-Our work in Step Eight gave us hope of shedding our old resentments, healing old wounds, and leading an intentional life in which we avoid harming others or creating new resentments.
-We were confident that we had prepared the best we could to be able to set matters right and make amends to all those we had harmed, including ourselves.
+Our work in Step Eight gave us hope that we could shed our old resentments, heal old wounds, and lead an intentional life -- one in which we avoid harming others or creating new resentments.
+We were confident that we had prepared ourselves to be able to set matters right and make amends to all those we had harmed, including ourselves.
 We were ready for Step Nine.